Get involved in a series of fun, participatory, student-created artworks on campus.

 We recommend you start at the Student Connect Helpdesk (Building 8, Level 4, enter from Swanston St or Bowen St) and explore from there.

 No registration is required and all artworks are free to view and participate in.
-All artworks will be on display from 21 February until at least 31 March 2022.

 There are events connected with some of the artworks – scan the QR codes displayed with each artwork to find event times and details.